Skip to main content

 • Miami-Dade NOA (Notice of Acceptance): the stricter HVHZ approval required in Miami-Dade and Broward, where windborne-debris (large- and small-missile impact) testing applies.

 Both reference test standards (large-missile impact, cyclic wind pressure) that an exterior assembly must pass.
-The key concept: approvals are issued for assemblies and configurations, not loose hardware.
-A lock or exit device is approved as part of a specific door/frame combination tested to those standards.
+The key concept is that approvals are issued for assemblies and configurations, not loose hardware.
+A lock or exit device is approved as part of a specific door and frame combination tested to those standards, and the BHMA performance grades and finishes still apply on top of the impact rating.
+See the BHMA A156 series cheat sheet for the performance standards and the door hardware finishes guide for the corrosion finishes.

 Corrosion: the coastal baseline

-A hurricane-rated exterior exit must still allow free egress.
+A rated exterior exit must still allow free egress.
 The impact and wind requirements are added to, not substituted for, the egress and panic-hardware rules:

 Common Florida hardware mistakes

-1. Substituting a "similar" device into a tested assembly.
-Voids the NOA/Product Approval; match the listed hardware exactly.
+1. Substituting a similar device into a tested assembly.
+It voids the NOA or Product Approval.
+Match the listed hardware exactly.

 3. Treating hardware approval as separate from the door.
-Approvals cover assemblies; the whole opening must match the listing.
+Approvals cover assemblies, so the whole opening must match the listing.

 4. Assuming statewide approval works in the HVHZ.
 Miami-Dade and Broward require a Miami-Dade NOA with debris-impact testing.